zenml-io/zenml/examples/kserve_deployment/README.md

 ### Installing KServe (e.g. in an GKE cluster)

-This section is a trimmed-up version of the serverless installation guide for KServe.
-[official KServe [installation instructions](https://kserve.github.io/website/0.8/admin/serverless/#recommended-version-matrix) Applied to a particular type of Kubernetes cluster, GKE in this case.
+This section is a trimmed-up version of the serverless installation guide for KServe, [official KServe installation instructions](https://kserve.github.io/website/0.8/admin/serverless/#recommended-version-matrix), applied to a particular type of Kubernetes cluster, GKE in this case.
 It assumes that a GKE cluster is already set up and accessible.

 To configure GKE cluster access locally, e.g: